The Conjuring 2 (2016)

 What I’ve always liked about James Wan is that he is a master at orchestrating a good scare.
 He might not be all that original in terms of the stories he chooses to tell, because most of the time you can tell exactly which films he is feeding from, but when it comes to scaring your pants off, he knows how to do it beautifully!
 If you've seen other James Wan films, like say the Insidious films, then you'll feel a familiarity here, he uses some of the same scares, but some of the scares are pretty original and well orchestrated, so expect a little bit of the old (like toys moving on their own) and a little bit of the new.
 And speaking of how Wan feeds off other horror films, The Conjuring 2 feels like a mix between The Exorcist (1973), The Amityville Horror (1979) and Poltergeist (1982), but that’s probably because all of these films are feeding off the same source materials, three of the most famous “supernatural” stories out there.
 The possession of Anneliese Michel, which served as the basis for The Exorcism of Emily Rose (2005) and The Exorcist (1973), ‘The Enfield Poltergeist’ which is the case that inspired Poltergeist (1982) and the most famous case of them all, The Amityville Horror case which spawned a whole series of films on its own.
 What James Wan has done is, he joined all these cases in one huge hodge podge of a supernatural film.
 Hell, we even get demonic nuns on this one!
 So when people say that Wan has thrown everything but the kitchen sink in there, they aren’t kidding.

-James Wan started his directorial career as a horror director with films SAW (2004) and Dead Silence (2007).
+James Wan started his directorial career as a horror director with SAW (2004) and Dead Silence (2007).
 He even kicked off a successful horror franchise by directing Insidious (2010) and Insidious:Chapter 2 (2013).
 The Conjuring (2013) was his most successful horror film to date scaring in more than 137 million at the box office on a 20 million dollar budget.
 When your horror film makes more than six times its budget back, Hollywood tends to give you free reins on what you want to do, they also tend to throw big budget projects at you which is why Wan ended directing Furious 7 (2015).
 Wan even hinted at quitting horror for good, but I never bought it.
 It’s interesting he chose to go back to his horror roots with The Conjuring 2 (2016).
 It means he’s a real horror nut at heart, without realizing it; he’s becoming a true blue horror director, could he turn out to be one of the greats of his generation?
 Time will tell if he sticks with the genre.
 His next film is Aquaman for Warner Bros, yet another big budget film that’s sure to be successful, so it looks like we’ll be seeing Wan directed films for a while.
 But will he return to horror?
 All I can say is he’s demonstrated great ability at telling horror stories, He’s shown great command over choosing the right angles, the appropriate lighting, the camera movement, the control of atmosphere…he knows how important these elements are, how important it is for it to be raining, for those skies to look gray, for that wind to be blowing and those leaves to be rustling through the grass.
-He understand the importance of sound and music in a horror films, he knows how these elements work best in a horror movie and he uses them to tell his stories in the spookiest way possible.
+He understands the importance of sound and music in a horror films, he knows how these elements work best and he uses them to tell his stories in the spookiest way possible.
 Here’s hoping he doesn’t give up on the genre!